two-trick-pony-NL/PhotoScavenger/docs/index.md

 If you need help, or have questions reach out to me at PhotoScavenger@petervandoorn.com

 ### How does the app work, and what data is stored?
 Your picture is sent to a server that has a AI model, that can detect specific objects.
 The server returns the objects in the picture, and that's how the score gets calculated.

-No data is stored, and the pictures are deleted right after they are processed.
+No user data is stored, no session log is kept.
+The pictures you take are deleted right after they are processed.

 Don't take my word for it?
 Check the backend source code [here]([url](https://github.com/two-trick-pony-NL/ScanGameBackend)).